 81% PN (from Aÿ and Mareuil) and 19% Chardonnay (of which 7% is Mareuil).
 I like this wine and hope Didier keeps making it, though it adds a line item in an already large offering.
 This ’08 is richer and “sweeter” than ’07, a more endomorphic body showing more PN than last year’s, but with the tightness and length of ’08.
 Sure it’s atypical Gimonnet but it’s also good Champagne.
 81% PN (from Aÿ and Mareuil) and 19% Chardonnay (of which 7% is Mareuil). ~Terry Theise

-Deg 12/17/2015, and a radical departure for Gimonnet – a Club monoterroir.
+Deg 12/17/2015, this will BE AVAILABLE IN SEPTEMBER, and is of course a radical departure for Gimonnet, a Club monoterroir.
 It hails from 54% Terres de Noël and Brulis, 23% Champs Nérons (chalk) and 23% Fondy (limestone).
 It’s a sexy-pants Champagne; it’s got wiggle; toasted brioche, allspice, sautéed peaches, but what really makes this fly is the underlying mineral, and a fascinating note of quince taps your shoulder just before it leaves. ~Terry Theise